Super Lawyers

 Zostavax Shingles Lawsuit

-Zostavax was the first vaccine for the prevention of the herpes zoster virus which is commonly known as “shingles.”
+Zostavax was the first vaccine for the prevention of the herpes zoster virus, which is commonly known as “shingles.”
 Shingles is caused by the same virus responsible for chickenpox which occurs during childhood.
-Shingles is the adult version of chickenpox and it most often affects people over the age of 50.
+Shingles is the adult version of chickenpox, and it most often affects people over the age of 50.

 After an outbreak of chickenpox during childhood, the virus lies dormant inside nerve cells for years.
 In most people, the virus never reappears, but in certain individuals, the long-dormant virus suddenly comes back to life as shingles later in their adulthood.
 Shingles are a very painful condition and cause a rash with significant blisters appearing on the skin.

-What Is the 2023 Zostavax Lawsuit Update?
+What Is the 2025 Zostavax Lawsuit Update?

-Plaintiff’s Third Circuit Appeal
+Plaintiff’s Third Circuit Appeal Kills Federal Court Cases

 Zostavax Lawsuits